Qooper Blog

 Toast & BluSky: Training Videos + Support Materials

-Both organizations used Qooper’s integrated training videos, workshop outlines, and pulse check surveys to support coaching skills, align with Gloat’s Skills Foundation, and help mentors strengthen knowledge-sharing abilities.
+Both organizations used Qooper’s integrated training videos, workshop outlines, and pulse check surveys to support coaching skills and help mentors strengthen knowledge-sharing abilities.

 IDSA & NGPA: Alumni Mentoring Platform